hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-backup-host local

-The function for obtaining the list of backup host parameters.
+This function for obtaining the list of backup host parameters.

 *******************************************************************